benji300/joplin-note-tabs/README.md

 ### Keyboard shortcuts

-Keyboard shortcuts can be assigned in user options via `Tools > Options > Keyboard Shortcuts` to all [commands](#commands) which are assigned to the `Tools>Favorites` menu context.
+Keyboard shortcuts can be assigned in user options via `Tools > Options > Keyboard Shortcuts` to all [commands](#commands) which are assigned to the `Tools > Tabs` menu context.
 In the keyboard shortcut editor, search for the command label where shortcuts shall be added.

 #### Manual workaround

-1. Go to Joplin Setting>Keyboard Shortcuts>Export
+1. Go to Joplin `Settings > Keyboard Shortcuts > Export`.
-2.Open the Export .json file with notepad, follow the structure to add command hotkey.
+2. Open the Export .json file with notepad, follow the structure to add command hotkey.
 3. Example:

 ```
 [
   {